 The "RIP WIDTH" column is divided into 2 subcolumns (LEFT and RIGHT).
 Record the average width of the riparian vegetation for each side of the stream along the entire 20 m reach.
-The riparian zone, for OCC purposes, extends from the top of the upper bank outwards from the stream.
+The riparian zone, for OCC purposes, includes all land that is not actively managed and extends from the top of the upper bank outwards from the stream.
 Measure the riparian zone width to a maximum of 50m.
-The riparian zone ends where the unmanaged (i.e. not plowed or mowed) portion of land ends.
-In other words, the riparian zone stops where active management such as pasture or crop management begins.
+The riparian zone ends where actively managed land such as pasture or crop management begins.
+Active management includes any anthropogenic activities that have significantly reduced the ability of the riparian zone to maintain erosion control and water filtration functions, at the time of the assessment.